New Orleans in fiction: Treme

 An American drama developed by David Simon that premiered in April 2010, Treme centers around residents of New Orleans, including musicians, chefs, Mardi Gras Indians, and ordinary New Orleanians trying to rebuild their lives, their homes and their unique culture in the aftermath of Hurricane Katrina.
 The series also explores New Orleans culture including and beyond the music scene to encompass political corruption, the public housing controversy, the criminal-justice system, clashes between police and Mardi Gras Indians, and the struggle to regain the tourism industry after the storm.
 The show is filmed on location in New Orleans and features both local actors in several roles in addition to a number of notable New Orleanians who appear as themselves.

 NCIS: New Orleans

 CBS series (2014–2021) starring Scott Bakula and Lucas Black.

 Cloak and Dagger

-Freedom series (2018–2019) starring Olivia Holt as Dagger and Aubrey Joseph as Cloak.
+Freeform series (2018–2019) starring Aubrey Joseph and Olivia Holt as Cloak and Dagger respectively.
 New Orleans serves as the main setting of the series and is also filmed and produced there.